tytydraco/yessleep/out/When_I_was_16_someone_was_editing_my_life_I_lived_out_my_junior_prom_10_times_before_waking_to_a_world_which_was_not_mine_Update_I_am_not_the_main_character.md

 Seven had a…collection of sorts.

-Imagine a picture book with your most precious memories and replace it with stolen consciousness.
+Imagine a picture book with your most precious memories and replace it with prisoners.

 That is what we were.